 The population density of 1⁄2 -yearlings and 1+ salmon will be assessed in the four rivers in Denmark with indigenous salmon; River Ribe, River Varde, River Skjern and River Storaa.
-In the smaller parts of the rivers the assessment will be done by the removal method.
-In the larger parts of the rivers where this method is not feasible the Mark/recapture method will be used.
-The fish will be caught by electrofishing and tagged with Panjet.
-The investigations will be done during August - September and each river/population will be assessed every fourth year.
+The status of each population will be assessed in the river where the spawning-run was assessed during the previous autumn/winter, to provide data on the relationship between number of spawners and juvenile abundance the following year.